-- Class Liturgies– often held in the classroom for special occasions like ANZAC Day, Ash Wednesday and so on.
+- Class Liturgies– often held in the classroom for special occasions like ANZAC Day, Ash Wednesday.

 - Beginning of the school year Blessing Mass– we welcome and bless new students, families and teachers in an emotional liturgical service.

-- The Stations of the Cross- performed by Year 6 at the parish the Easter celebration.
+- The Stations of the Cross- performed by Year 6 at the parish Easter celebrations.

 - Mother’s and Father’s Day Liturgies- which are held to celebrate and bless our parents and parental figures.

-- End of year mass and Graduation liturgy- which is always an extremely moving time.
+- End of year Mass and Graduation liturgy- always an extremely moving time.

 - Friday Grade Mass- held each Friday at noon with parishioners.
 Each grade attends once a term.